dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerflex/csmoperator/_index.md

     b. **Detailed Configuration:** Use the [sample file](https://github.com/dell/csm-operator/blob/main/samples/storage_csm_powerflex_{{< version-docs key="sample_sc_pflex" >}}.yaml) for detailed settings.

-- You should configure the parameters in CR.
-The following table lists the primary configurable parameters of the PowerFlex driver and their default values:
+- Configure the parameters in the CR.
+The table below lists the primary configurable parameters of the PowerFlex driver and their default values:
 <ul>
 {{< collapse id="1" title="Parameters">}}
    | Parameter | Description | Required | Default |